 - 1. These merit badges/activities are longer than one hour.
-Do not schedule another class during these times. - Lifeguard Training will require the Scout to spend all day at the waterfront.
+Do not schedule another class during these times. - 2.
+Lifeguard Training will require the Scout to spend all day at the waterfront.
 Scouts must be at least 15 years old and a BLUE Swimmer.
 There is an additional \$150 fee for this training.
 Participants may need to complete testing on Saturday morning.
 Successful completion of the course earns ARC Lifeguarding w/ First Aid, CPR/FPR w/ AED in addition to BSA Lifeguard. - 3.
 Wilderness Patrol Scouts will have priority for these 2:00 p.m. classes. - 4.
 Participants must hold a CT Safe Boaters Certificate or, if resident of another state, the appropriate equivalent. - 5.
 Not a merit badge. - 6.
-Recommended for Scouts 13 years and older.
+Recommended for Scouts entering grade 8 or higher in Fall 2024.
 Experience has shown younger Scouts are unlikely to complete all requirements. - 7.
 Some time in the afternoon and/or evening may be needed to complete badge requirements. - 8.
 SCUBA Diving Merit Badge will require participants to spend all day at the waterfront.
-Scouts must be at least 14 years old and BLUE Swimmer.
+Scouts must be entering grade 9 or higher in Fall 2024 and BLUE Swimmer.
 A SCUBA specific medical form is required in addition to the regular camp medical record.
-There is an additional \$339 fee for this program.
+There is an additional \$350 fee for this program.
 Successful completion of this weeklong program earns the Scout the SCUBA Diving Merit Badge, SCUBA BSA patch, the NAUI SCUBA Diving Certification Card and SAHI Basic First Aid and CPR certification.
 Adults may also take this course to earn the diving and first aid certifications.
-Registration deadline for this merit badge is May 31.
+Registration deadline for this merit badge is July 15.
 Minimum class size of 4 must be met to hold the course.
-Maximum class size is 8. - 9.
+Maximum class size is 8.
+SCUBA Diving is only offered weeks 5-7. - 9.
 Must not have already earned Rifle Shooting merit badge. - 10.
-Additional \$40 fee for this program. - 11.
+Additional \$50 fee for this program. - 11.
 Additional materials will need to be purchased to complete these merit badges.